siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 This reproduces the phenomenology of charge.

 In this view, charge is not a primitive substance added to the universe.
-It is an effective, topological quantity: the far-field signature of closed electromagnetic circulation.
+It is the far-field signature of a discrete signed through-hole flux class carried by a closed toroidal circulation.